core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 the client's OSCORE sender sequence number (as used in {{RFC8613}} Appendix B.1.2) is such information.

 In most other cases,
-there are properties extracted of which the server is the authority ("The request must not be older than five minutes" is counted on the server's clock, not the client's) or which even involve the network
+there is information conveyed for which the server is the authority ("The request must not be older than five minutes" is counted on the server's clock, not the client's) or which even involve the network
 (as when performing amplification mitigation).